michael105/michael105.github.io/showcase.md

 started a study generalis, in order to break my personal limits.

 Of all the subjects I did within two years of doing a study generalis (e.g. Archaeology, Sinology, History, Psychology, Sociology, even Tibetan)
-I decided me for a study of Philosophy.
+I decided me towards a study of Philosophy.
 Which I did for the next 6 years, finishing with the degree "Magister Artium"(Master of Arts).

 The studies might have been a mistake judging financially, instead of selling my software I now had to spare every penny.